humdrum-tools/humdrum-documentation/guide/ch35/index.md

-We can collapse the arpeggiated chords using the **context** command:
+We can collapse the arpeggiated chords using the <span class="tool">context</span> command:

 ```bash
 context -b = -o = copland